chandan-pal/blockchain-learnings/README.md

 ---------------------------------------------
 # BITCOIN - a blockchain technology implementation
-Bitcoin is a decentralized digital currency based on **blockchain technology**, without a central bank or single administrator, that can be sent from user to user on the peer-to-peer bitcoin network without the need for intermediaries.
+- Bitcoin is a decentralized digital currency based on **blockchain technology**, without a central bank or single administrator, that can be sent from user to user on the peer-to-peer bitcoin network without the need for intermediaries.
+- The Bitcoin crypto-currency was invented in 2008 by an unknown person or group of people using the name Satoshi Nakamoto.
+- The Bitcoin currency came to use in 2009.

+## Bitcoin Protocol
+There is a defined protocol for bitcoin to work as a crypto-currency based on blockchain technology.
+The bitcoin protocol states following points

+### Decentralized Network
+Bitcoin uses distributed ledger technology.
+Decentralized P2P network of nodes help to verify transactions in bitcoin.

+### Proof of work consensus
+Bitcoin uses proof of work consensus mechanism to rresolve conflicts in the distributed blockchain ledger.
+The node or group of nodes which wants to add a block (containing transactions) to the distributed blockchain ledger of bitcoin, need to solve a mathematical eqaution in oder to provide proof of work.\
+This process is known as mining of blocks (in general cryptocurrency mining).

+### BTC - Native currency of Bitcoin
+- Each unit of currency in bitcoin blockchain is referred to as a bitcoin (BTC)
+- The bitcoin miners get rewards in BTC units for successfully adding a block in the ledger.
+- The bitcoin network is designed in such a way that only 21 million BTC will ever exist with the last expected to mined(created) around year 2140.
+- The rate of BTC generated through cryptocurrency mining is programmed to cut in half every four years (known as the halving).
+- The above point makes BTC a deflationary asset unlike many other crypto-currencies.